GeoBigData/gbdx-training/gbdxtools_module/README.md

 Windows: try to select the filename and delete the '.txt' extensions.
 You may need to save it as `.gbdx-config.` (notice the extra period at the end of the filename) and/or change the 'hide extensions' setting on your computer so you can verify if you've successfully deleted the extension.

 Mac: select the config file, right-click and select 'Get Info' to verify that you've saved the file without an extension.

+__We would love to hear your feedback.
+Please send comments and suggestions to GBDX-support@digitalglobe.com__